pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2010.md

 ---
 ## 2010-02-12 02:50:51 - marjoj - Comparing different parser generators
 I'm writing my master's thesis.
-The subject of my thesis is Implementing a Parser Tool to Visualize Trace and Error Log Files·
+The subject of my thesis is Implementing a Parser Tool to Visualize Trace and Error Log Filesï¿½